JohnDoe-collab-stack/RevHalt/REadme.md

 ## Guiding Principle

-RevHalt clearly factorizes oracles (truth, compilation, procedure, negative r.e., two-sided decision) and proves a **rigidity principle**: once normalized by `up`, all procedures satisfying a minimal contract coincide on the verdict.
+RevHalt clearly factorizes oracles (truth, compilation, procedure, negative r.e. (semi-deciding `Provable ¬H`), two-sided decision) and proves a **rigidity principle**: once normalized by `up`, all procedures satisfying a minimal contract coincide on the verdict.
 Incompleteness is not bypassed; it is reconfigured into a complementarity of **internal proof + stable external certification**.

 The RevHalt framework introduces a **stable operational reference frame** to link:

 1. **Semantic Truth** (models/satisfaction),
 2. **Dynamics** (trace-based processes),
-3. **Procedure** (a abstract "Kit"/observer),
+3. **Procedure** (an abstract "Kit"/observer),
 4. **Internalization Limit** (internal provability à la Gödel).

 The goal is not to "make Halting decidable", but to **make operativity independent of internal incompleteness** by clearly separating these layers and stabilizing their interaction.